Sasse blames Trump, calls violence at US Capitol 'inevitable and ugly outcome'

 “The horrific violence we are witnessing is the fault of Trump and his GOP enablers — including Reps.
 Don Bacon, Jeff Fortenberry and Adrian Smith along with Sens.
 Sasse and Fischer,” Kleeb said.
 “Trump has fomented anger among his supporters by falsely repeating his contention that the election was rigged against him.”

 Nebraska Republican Party Chairman Dan Welch said in a statement: "Like the president and the governor, we condemn these acts of violence and vandalism.
-Those in violation of the law should be apprehended and prosecuted.
-We echo the calls for peace, law and order and individuals breaking the law should peacefully leave the Capitol."
+Those in violation of the law should be apprehended and prosecuted. "

+Omaha Mayor Jean Stothert, a Republican, issued a statement Wednesday evening, condemning rioting at the Capitol and saying she was "heartbroken that people around the world will view our nation with contempt as a result."

+"America is better, much better, than this," she said.
+"As our country turns to new leadership in Washington, I hope and pray that political division recedes, and a more cooperative spirit can lift up our great country.”

-Coronavirus-related restrictions that limited the number of members in the House chamber kept Bacon away from the Capitol, which is across the street from his office.
+Coronavirus-related restrictions that limited the number of members in the House chamber kept Bacon away from the Capitol, which is across the street from his office, during the protest.

 Biden won the November election.
 States certified those results, and Congress, whether it's Wednesday or another day soon because of the chaos at the Capitol, will accept those results, Bacon said.